stargazing-dino/just_the_tooltip/README.md

 # just_the_tooltip

-A package that is just the tooltip.
+A nice, small package for when you need a tooltip.

 ## Getting Started

-install it
+Insert this into your yaml:

 ```yaml
     just_the_tooltip: <latest_version>
 ```

 `just_the_tooltip` gives you more flexibility over the Flutter standard `Tooltip` by allowing you to set arbitrary content.
-It also expands their single axis layout algorithm to fit 4 axes.
-The tooltip can be positioned along any axis and will fallback to the opposite side if there is no space for the size of the content.
+It also expands upon their single axis layout algorithm to fit both vertically and horizontally.
+The tooltip can be positioned along any axis and will fall back to the opposite side if overflowed.

 <p>
  <img src="https://github.com/Nolence/just_the_tooltip/blob/main/screenshots/ezgif-2-3ef406bb2022.gif?raw=true" width="320" height="568"/>